-Module 1: "Ancient Mesoamerica & Spanish Colonization" Due Date = Sunday, July 9th at 11:59 p.m.
+Module 1: "Ancient Mesoamerica & Spanish Colonization" Due Date = Wednesday 1/17 at 11:59 p.m.

-Lecture "Ancient Mesoamerica & Spanish Colonization" Power Point Reading For Discussion: "The Diary of Christopher Columbus (1492)," Bernal Diaz del Castillo's "The Conquest of New Spain (1632)," and "Mexican Accounts of Conquest from the Florentine Codex" For Essay: Catalina de Erauso, "The Lieutenant Nun: Memoir of a Basque Transvestite in the New World"
+Lecture "Ancient Mesoamerica & Spanish Colonization" Power Point Reading For Discussion: "The Diary of Christopher Columbus (1492)," Bernal Diaz del Castillo's "The Conquest of New Spain (1632)," and "Mexican Accounts of Conquest from the Florentine Codex" For Essay: Selections from Catalina de Erauso, The Lieutenant Nun

-Discussion One 300-word original post about "The Diary of Christopher Columbus (1492)," Bernal Diaz del Castillo's "The Conquest of New Spain (1632)," and "Mexican Accounts of Conquest from the Florentine Codex" One 150-word response to a classmate's original post about "The Diary of Christopher Columbus (1492)," Bernal Diaz del Castillo's "The Conquest of New Spain (1632)," and "Mexican Accounts of Conquest from the Florentine Codex" Quiz 25-point quiz about the "Ancient Mesoamerica & Spanish Colonization" Power Point Essay Answer prompt question about Catalina de Erauso, "The Lieutenant Nun: Memoir of a Basque Transvestite in the New World" in a 1,000-word minimum essay.
+Discussion One 500-word original post about "The Diary of Christopher Columbus (1492)," Bernal Diaz del Castillo's "The Conquest of New Spain (1632)," and "Mexican Accounts of Conquest from the Florentine Codex" One 300-word response to a classmate's original post about "The Diary of Christopher Columbus (1492)," Bernal Diaz del Castillo's "The Conquest of New Spain (1632)," and "Mexican Accounts of Conquest from the Florentine Codex" Quiz 25-point quiz about the "Ancient Mesoamerica & Spanish Colonization" Power Point Essay Answer prompt question about Catalina de Erauso's memoir, The Lieutenant Nun, in a 1,500-word minimum essay.

-Module 2: "England & the Early British Colonies" Due Date = Sunday, July 16th at 11:59 p.m.
+Module 2: "England & the Early British Colonies" Due Date = Wednesday 1/31 at 11:59 p.m.

-Lecture "England & the Early British Colonies" Power Point Reading For Discussion: "Richard Frethorne Describes Indentured Servitude in Virginia" (1623) For Essay: James Davidson and Mark Lytle, "Serving Time in Virginia" Discussion One 300-word original post about "Richard Frethorne Describes Indentured Servitude in Virginia" (1623) One 150-word response to a classmate's original post about "Richard Frethorne Describes Indentured Servitude in Virginia" (1623) Quiz • 25-point quiz about the "England & the Early British Colonies" Power Point Essay Answer prompt question about James Davidson and Mark Lytle, "Serving Time in Virginia" in a 1,000-word minimum essay.
+Lecture "England & the Early British Colonies" Power Point Reading For Discussion: "Richard Frethorne Describes Indentured Servitude in Virginia" (1623) For Essay: James Davidson and Mark Lytle, "Serving Time in Virginia" Discussion One 500-word original post about "Richard Frethorne Describes Indentured Servitude in Virginia" (1623) One 300-word response to a classmate's original post about "Richard Frethorne Describes Indentured Servitude in Virginia" (1623) Quiz 25-point quiz about the "England & the Early British Colonies" Power Point Essay Answer prompt question about James Davidson and Mark Lytle, "Serving Time in Virginia" in a 1,500-word minimum essay.

-Module 3: "Colonial American Society" Due Date = Sunday, July 23rd at 11:59 p.m.
+Module 3: "Colonial American Society" Due Date = Wednesday 2/14 at 11:59 p.m.